THE PROPHECY

 This is what the LORD says: 'When seventy years are completed for Babylon, I will come to you and fulfill my gracious promise to bring you back to this place.'

-A. The first principle of spirituality we see here is that Daniel was �c �ga reader and student of the Word of God.�h He found spiritual sustenance, wisdom, knowledge and fellowship with God within its pages.
-Make no mistake about it, beloved, this is the first principle of being a spiritual man or woman.
-The first and most vital step that a spiritual man or woman does is nurture and acquire a love affair with the Word of God.
+The first principle of spirituality we see here is that Daniel was a reader and student of the Word of God.
+He found spiritual sustenance, wisdom, knowledge, and fellowship with God within its pages.
+Doubtless, this is the first principle of being a spiritual man or woman.
+The first and most vital step a Christian man or woman can make is to nurture and acquire a love affair with their Bible, the Word of God.
 You and I have a great advantage over Daniel in this regard.
 He only had Genesis through Malachi.
-We have, in our hands, so much more.
-Colossian 3:16, says,
+We have, right at our fingertips, so ... so much more.
+Colossians 3:16, says,

-I have heard a lot of excuses for not reading the Word of God.
-Some have said, My eyes aren't as good as they used to be and it's just too hard for me to read any more.
-Well, then ... get a large print Bible or a recorded version.
-There are so many tools available to the child of God today ... the Internet ... phone apps ...
-CD's, etc. Don't let anything keep you from the Book of books!
+We hear a lot of excuses for not reading the Word of God.
+Some say, My eyes aren't as good as they used to be and it's just too hard for me to read any more.
+Well, get a large print Bible or listen to a recorded version.
+There are so many tools available to the child of God today for access to the Word of God ... the Internet ... phone apps ...
+CD's, etc. Don't let anything keep you from the Book.
 Take every opportunity to immerse yourself in it.
-We can't even get out of the starting blocks to spirituality without developing a love affair with the Word of God.
-Every time we read it, we are sitting at the feet of Jesus.
+One can't even get out of the starting blocks to spirituality without developing a love affair with the Word of God.
+Each time we read it, we are sitting at the feet of Jesus.
 He has spoken to us in his Word.
-Daniel was well steeped in this avenue of fellowship with his God.
+Daniel was well steeped in this critical avenue of fellowship with his God.

 _________________________________________________________________